 The Ups and Downs of Being a First-Time Manager

-Essentials for Women who step into a people leading job
+Essentials when stepping into a people leading job

 1. Increased Responsibility and Influence: As a manager, you have the power to influence decisions, shape team dynamics, and drive projects to success.
 This increased responsibility can be empowering and fulfilling.